 Pros:

 This unit is perfect for the single who likes to “hole up and hunker down” on weekends.
-All the food and retail you need is minutes away from you, so you can avoid having to leave your zone for months on end.
+All the food and retail you need are minutes away from you, so you can avoid having to leave your zone for months on end.
 At the same time, heading elsewhere is not an issue, with the MRT station nearby.

 While this condo is near some major roads, they are miraculously free of serious traffic jams.